rock72427/JavaScript-Notes/notes.md

 <script type=module></script>
 ```

-- A varaible are function can be export it in 2 ways:
+- A variable are function can be export it in 2 ways:

 1. default export
 2. named export